Izumo, the place where Japanese mythology began

-Izumo’s quiet rural nature belies a history that stretches back to Japan's very beginnings.
-Long before there was a Kyoto or Nara , this region was the center of what was known as Shinkoku, the Country of the Gods.
+Izumo is a stage for history that stretches back to Japan's very beginnings.
+Long before there was a Kyoto or Nara , this region was the center of what was known as the Country of the Gods.
 Japan's oldest records mention this area, and the shrines and historical treasures unearthed here are clear evidence that the roots of the Japan story are in Izumo.

 For flights to Izumo, JAL operates a route between Haneda and Izumo Airport.
-ANA flghts from Haneda serve nearby Yonago Airport.
-Flights to Izumo Airport are also available from Fukuoka and certain other major airports.
+ANA flights from Haneda serve nearby Yonago Airport.
+Flights to Izumo Airport are also available from part of Fukuoka and certain other major airports.

 Highway buses, including overnight buses, connect the area with Tokyo and Osaka.
 For a more comfortable overnight option consider the Sunrise Izumo, the last sleeper train still operating in Japan, which runs between Tokyo and Izumo.
 It leaves Tokyo at 10 p.m. and arrives in Izumo 12 hours later.

-Izumo Taisha is dedicated to Okuninushi no Mikoto, a deity closely associated with love and marriage
+Izumo Taisha Grand Shrine is dedicated to Okuninushi no Mikoto, a deity closely associated with love and marriage

-Bronze objects excavated from ruins at Kojindani and Kamo Iwakura, point to the extent of the power of the people in Izumo in ancient times
+Bronze objects excavated from remains of Kojindani and Kamo Iwakura, point to the extent of the power of the people in Izumo in ancient times

-In the ancient chronicles of Japan, the 8th-century Kojiki and Nihon Shoki, the beginning sections relate stories of the first deities and the creation of the universe.
+In the ancient chronicles of Japan, the 8th-century Kojiki and Nihon Shoki, the beginning sections relate stories of the first deities and the creation of Japan.
 The first cycle of myths is set here in Izumo, not in the area around Nara and Kyoto.

 Many of the shrines in the Izumo area figure prominently in these ancient myths and the beginnings of Japanese culture.
 None is more famous than Izumo Taisha.
 All of Japan's Shinto deities come here during the tenth month of the old lunar calendar.
 The shrine is dedicated to Okuninushi, now known as the god of love and marriage, and people travel here from all over Japan to pray for success in finding a marriage partner.

-Another shrine that features in the ancient chronicles is nearby Hinomisaki-jinja, a few kilometers up the coastline from Izumo Taisha near the tallest lighthouse in East Asia.
+Another shrine that features in the ancient chronicles is nearby Hinomisaki-jinja, nine kilometers up the coastline from Izumo Taisha near the tallest stone lighthouse in Japan.

-This highly pictureseque shrine very close to the sea, is the twin to Ise-jingu Shrine, and dedicated to the same sun goddess, Amaterasunomikami.
-Where Ise protects Japan during the daytime, Hinomisaki protects Japan during the hours of darkness.
+This highly picturesque shrine is very close to the sea, and like Ise-jingu Shrine, is dedicated to the same sun deity, Amaterasu Oomikami.
+Where Ise-jingu protects Japan during the daytime, Hinomisaki-jinja protects Japan during the hours of darkness.

 Many dramatic archeological discoveries suggest that the essence of the Izumo myths is based on reality.
-At Kojindani, a small valley near Shinjiko, a staggering 358 bronze swords were unearthed, and the largest ever cache of ritual bronze bells was found at Kamo-Iwakura, testifying to the importance and power of the ancient people of Izumo.
-These may be seen in the museum next to the Izumo Taisha.
+At Kojindani, a small valley near Lake Shinji , a staggering 358 bronze swords were unearthed, and the largest ever cache of ritual bronze bells was found at Kamo-Iwakura, testifying to the importance and power of the ancient people of Izumo.
+These may be seen in the museum next to Izumo Taisha Grand Shrine.

-The Shimane Museum of Ancient Izumo , a huge, modern museum next door to Izumo Taisha, has many exhibits on the history of Izumo Taisha, including models of how the shrine may have looked when it was a towering 48 meters high.
-In the hills just behind Izumo City are a cluster of burial mounds of the 3rd-century rulers of the region.
-At the Yayoinomori Museum next door you can learn all about this period.
+The Shimane Museum of Ancient Izumo , a huge, modern museum next door to Izumo Taisha Grand Shrine, has many exhibits on the history of Izumo Taisha, including models of how the shrine may have once looked when it was a towering 48 meters high.
+In the hills of Izumo City are a cluster of burial mounds of the 3rd-century rulers of the region.
+At the Yayoinomori Museum, you can learn about the tombs, excavated artifacts, and history.

-Not far away, Ichibataji is a temple that draws pilgrims from all over Japan, and is renowned as a place for healing people with eye problems.
-From its mountaintop location, you can look down on the Sea of Japan in one direction and Shinjiko, Japan's seventh-largest lake, in the other.
+Not far away, Ichibataji Yakushi is a temple that draws pilgrims from all over Japan and is renowned as a place for healing people with eye problems.
+From its mountaintop location, you can look down on the Sea of Japan in one direction and Lake Shinji , Japan's seventh-largest lake, in the other.

-If you like walking, hike the Chugoku Nature Trail, which connects both temples and leads to Izumo Taisha before heading into the mountains through the dramatic Tachikuekyo Gorge , a nationally recognized scenic spot home to 150-meter-high cliffs and spires of rock, and filled with thousands of Buddhist statues.
+If you like walking, hike the nationally known Chugoku Nature Trail, which connects Ichibataji Yakushi and Gakuenji temples, and leads to Izumo Taisha Grand Shrine before heading into the mountains through the dramatic Tachikue Gorge , a nationally recognized scenic spot home to 150-meter-high cliffs and spires of rock, and filled with thousands of Buddhist statues.

 Izumo is convenient as a base to explore the surrounding area.
-Inland, the area known as Okuizumo is the origin of the Japanese sword, and home to the fantastic Orochi myth about a giant eight-headed, eight-bodied serpent slain by a hero to win the hand of a princess.
+Inland, the area known as Okuizumo , the birthplace of the myth in which a deity slays an eight-headed, eight-tailed serpent to save a princess.